uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_G.md

 **Functional Description**

 &lt;UNLOADING REMARK.Unloading completion&gt; is used as a flag and it can contain 2 possible values:<br /><br />
- ‘0’ = ‘NO’ This means that the unloading of the goods is not yet completed;
+     '0' = 'NO' This means that the unloading of the goods is not yet completed;
- ‘1’ = ‘YES’ This means that the goods are completely unloaded.
+     '1' = 'YES' This means that the goods are completely unloaded.

 **Technical Description**

 N/A

 ## G0196